 ios the operating system for Apple and their devices (iPhone and iPad).
 There are also operating systems like android, which can be found in mobile phones including Samsung and Huawei

 HDR and Bokeh

 In our YouTube video, we discuss HDR and Bokeh.
 So you can understand the visuals clearer we have added them here.
 In the image below you can see a software technique called High Dynamic Range (HDR) applied to the picture of the cyclist looking out to the blue sky.
 It’s challenging capturing a balanced picture of a scene like this because the sky will usually be overexposed, or blown out, so you won’t see it in its full glory.
 But HDR helps to bring these details back to the image by giving it a wider range of light and colour detail and thereby making the overall picture appear more sensational to the eyes.
 The Huawei mate 20 has some sophisticated ai based software that automatically enhances the brightness of the colours and contrast to help you create the perfect video.

 Defined as computer-generated imagery to provide a greater range of light and colour, Bokeh, as seen in the video below is the use of a soft out of focus background.
 Both of these can now be done using your mobile devices.

 Capture More, use what You Like

 Filming with mobile was designed to be point and shoot, capturing those spur of the moment events.
 Sometimes we capture what we want, and sometimes we don’t.
-Try filming in 4K as default, and when it comes to the review and edit stage, you have the option to lower the quality to something like 1080p which is still High Definition (HD).
+Try filming in 4K as a default.
+Then at the review and edit stage, you have the option to lower the quality to something like 1080p which is still High Definition (HD).
 That way you’ve increased the chances of always getting the content you want.
 If you want to find out more about great quality filming on mobile click here!